 Yes, but certain schools (the better ones) may want you to have CELTA if you have no prior teaching experience.
 Also, they may want to see your proficiency in English, so you should look into taking the IELTS.

-Chris and Angela, I am retired Air Force and Marines (25 years) and have a Bachelors of Science Degree in Occupational Education from an accredited university in the US.
+I am retired Air Force and Marines (25 years) and have a Bachelors of Science Degree in Occupational Education from an accredited university in the US.
 I have taught Health Science Courses (medical terminology, pharmacology, anatomy and physiology, etc.) for 23 years.
 I’m considering retiring from teaching in Texas and possibly teach abroad.
 I would have no problem teaching English.
 I am, white, 59 (do they discriminate by age)?
 I am not TEFL certified.
 Do I have the credentials to teach English in Thailand?
-If not, what do you suggest I do to be able to teach… Read more »
+If not, what do you suggest I do to be able to teach in Thailand?

 You definitely have the credentials – no need to go after a TEFL if you’ve had 23 years experience teaching already.
 We think for your situation (being older and more experienced), an international school or university would be value your skills over your age.
 Good luck!